Summary of “Data Cleaning Pocket Primer”

 The awk command is a versatile tool for data manipulation and restructuring.
 It functions as a programming language with features like:

-• Handle input files and output formatting using printf.
+- Handle input files and output formatting using

 Practical Examples

-• Delete alternate lines or merge consecutive lines in datasets using simple awk scripts.
+- Delete alternate lines or merge consecutive lines in datasets using simple

 The text emphasizes the importance of comments in awk scripts due to the complexity of commands, which aids in understanding and maintaining code.
 The examples illustrate the flexibility and power of awk for data manipulation tasks.